wangkath/flowstate-demo/README.md

 ## Demo

+1. Make sure to create the tables

-1. First, show the example of what happens _without Flowstate_, to demonstrate the problem.
+2. First, show the example of what happens _without Flowstate_, to demonstrate the problem.

-2. Then _refresh the frontend_.
+3. Then _refresh the frontend_.
 This will reset the displayed values.

-3. Then stick to the example _with Flowstate_.
+4. Then stick to the example _with Flowstate_.

 TODO: there isn't a good way to switch back to not using Flowstate (as far as I can tell) with the current frontend setup?
 Maybe we could add a button to refresh displayed values based on what's currently in the tables.